abrown5421/mern-fsa-starter/README.md

 ## Demo

 You can explore a demo of this boilerplate here: https://mern-boilerplate-web.onrender.com/

+You can test the login functionality using the following credentials

+* `Email: test.user@gmail.com`
+* `Password: TestUserPassword123!`

 ## Installation

 Use the following commands to clone and run the project locally using pnpm: